sjdv1982/seamless/docs/design.md

 - "Batteries included": web interface generator, status web page, graph-to-checksum tools, serve-graph.

 These features are important for the development of interactive workflows, but they do not impact deployment.
-Therefore, they are discussed in the architecture document (mostly TODO).
+Therefore, they are discussed in the architecture document (/docs/developer/architecture.txt, mostly TODO).

 What does impact deployment is the following.
 Typically, a web service consists of two graphs (.seamless files).